 Overview: Proponents of medical humanities contend that the humanistic dimensions of medicine and health are a critical component of those disciplines; not only do these dimensions help us to understand the very nature of medicine and health, their apprehension allows caregivers to relate to their patients, to treat those patients with respect and dignity, and to provide more holistic and empathetic care.

 The 7th Annual Western Michigan University Medical Humanities Conference is committed to the creative, dynamic, interdisciplinary explorations of the range of themes within the broad theme of medical humanities.
 This highly interdisciplinary conference draws participants from a wide range of backgrounds, including those from academic, creative, and medical communities.

 Keynotes: This year’s conference Keynote speakers will be Dr. Jay Baruch and Professor Katie Watson.

 Abstracts: Abstracts will be considered in the following categories:

 - Oral Presentations: 20 minute presentations by one or two authors

 - Panel discussions: 60 minute presentations by a panel of speakers (generally 3-5).
 Panel discussions are expected to be interdisciplinary and explore a single topic from multiple perspectives.

 - Workshops: 60-90 minute presentations with a focus on audience interaction and the creation of some artwork.
 Previous successful workshops have included mentored drawing, poetry writing, performance dance, etc.

-- Posters/Visual Arts: Displays of visual arts, and performances (including dance, musical, theatre, etc.) are welcome.
+- Posters/Visual Arts: Displays of visual arts, and performances (including dance, musical, theatre, etc.)